zachmccabe/zachmccabe.github.io/_travel/dumb-questions.md

 >
 > Geert Hofstede et al., "Intercultural Encounters," in Cultures and Organizations: software of the mind.
 (New York: McGraw Hill, 2010), 394.

-Although it took me a few years' worth of awkward conversations after moving back to the US, eventually I did learn that American's reputation for valuing blunt talk holds true.
-Questions delivered this way generally work well, too.
-(Maybe skewing a bit to business talk?
-Well-represented between both men and women.
-But then, I am a white dude and speak with an American accent.
-N=1.)
+After I moved back to the US, I learned that Americans' reputation for blunt talk is true.
+(Usually.)
+Acclimatization took a few years, and some awkward conversations.

+In my experience, this pattern is well-represented between both men and women.
+It feels most obvious in business talk.
+Questions delivered this way usually work well, too.

+"In my experience..."
+But who are you?

+Communication is a group activity.
+Your assumptions of yourself are overlayed with assumptions made about you by others, by the community around you.
+You are stretched and shifted like a reflection on the back of a steel spoon.

 For example, in North America and parts of Western Europe people have expectations about direct talk: